Gemy-Dev/gmap_auto_config/README.md

 ### 1️⃣ Select Project Folder
 - You’ll be asked to select a Flutter project folder.
 - If `pubspec.yaml` is not found, an error message is displayed.
-- If valid, the app continues to integration.
+- If valid, the app continues to integration Package.

 ---